U.S. and militias linked to Iran trade airstrikes in Syria, Pentagon says

 Updated March 24, 2023 at 12:58 PM ET

-U.S. forces in eastern Syria suffered a second drone attack Friday morning as part of tit-for-tat of strikes between the U.S. and militia groups supported by Iran, the Pentagon said.
+U.S. forces in eastern Syria were targeted in a rocket attack Friday morning, in tit-for-tat strikes between the U.S. and militia groups supported by Iran, the Pentagon said.

+In the attack, "10 rockets targeted coalition forces at the Green Village in northeast Syria," U.S. Central Command said on Friday in a news release.

-Officials confirmed to NPR that the latest strike did not cause damages or injuries to the U.S. forces or their partners.
+The strike did not cause damages or injuries to U.S. forces or their partners, the command said.
+But it added that one rocket landed nearly five kilometers off-target, "striking a civilian house, causing significant damage and causing minor injuries to two women and two children."

 The latest incident came just a day after a militia drone strike killed a U.S. contractor, injured five American service members and wounded one other contractor in Syria, the Defense Department said on Thursday.